The Broken Hearts Gallery

 The Broken Hearts Gallery is a 2020 romantic comedy film written and directed by Natalie Krinsky, in her directorial debut.
 Executive produced by Selena Gomez, the film stars Geraldine Viswanathan, Dacre Montgomery, Utkarsh Ambudkar, Molly Gordon, Phillipa Soo and Bernadette Peters.
-The plot follows a 20-something in New York City who gets dumped by her latest boyfriend and creates an art gallery to display items from people's previous relationships.
-The film was theatrically released in the United States on September 11, 2020, to generally positive reviews from critics.
+The plot follows a 26-year-old in New York City who gets dumped by her latest boyfriend and creates an art gallery to display items from people's previous relationships.
+Theatrically released in the United States on September 11, 2020 amid the COVID-19 pandemic, the film grossed $4 million and received generally positive reviews from critics.

 Plot

 Lucy is a young assistant at the Woolf Gallery in NYC.
-Idolizing her boss, Eva Woolf, she readily provides info about her to her boyfriend and work colleague, Max.
+Idolizing her boss, Eva Woolf, she readily provides info about her to her boyfriend and colleague, Max.
 Her friends and roommates, law student Amanda and model Nadine, hear her talking non-stop about him.
 At the gallery opening, instead of Max asking her to move in, she is both dumped for his ex Amelia and fired.

-Drunk and despondent, Lucy climbs into a guy’s car, believing it’s her Lyft, the kind Nick takes her home.
-On the way, she describes the gallery fiasco.
+Drunk and despondent, Lucy climbs into Nick's car, believing it's her Lyft.
+The kind Nick takes her home while she describes the gallery fiasco.
 For weeks, she wallows in her room, with her roommates’ support.
 Finally, they urge her to clear out her cave of memorabilia from past relationships.
-Unable to sell her mementos, Lucy follows Max and Amelia into a restaurant, Nick sees her, steering her outside before she can cause a scene.
+Unable to sell her mementos, Lucy follows Max and Amelia into a restaurant.
+Nick sees her and steers her outside before she can cause a scene.

 Lucy and Nick end up at the Chloe hotel, an old YMCA.
 Renovating his dream boutique hotel for five years, he is out of money and needs help to keep the project going.
-He encourages her to hang Max’s tie on an old nail.
+He encourages her to hang Max's tie on an old nail.
 Inspired, she writes a caption, and they jointly come up with the concept of Broken Heart Gallery.

-Nick shows up at Lucy’s, inviting her to see something added to the wall.
+Nick shows up at Lucy's, inviting her to see something added to the wall.
 Excited, she envisions a chance for New Yorkers to connect over shared loss and humanity.
-Meeting and bonding with Marcos, Nick’s friend on the building project, they convince Nick to give her gallery space in exchange for work.
+Meeting and bonding with Marcos, Nick's friend on the building project, they convince Nick to give her gallery space in exchange for work.

 Lucy shares photos with their stories on social media #BROKENHEARTGALLERY, then posts short videos of people parting with their memorabilia.
 She sees first-hand how freeing it is for people to give up their baggage.

 Seeking furniture and decorations for the gallery-hotel, they pound the streets, reclaiming pieces as they go.
 On the way, they chat about themselves.
-The money to start the hotel came from his grandma’s inheritance.
-Lucy’s mom sees art everywhere.
+The money to start the hotel came from his grandma's inheritance.
+Lucy's mom sees art everywhere.
 Browsing in a secondhand-book shop, Lucy sees Max, follows him to a café, and meets Amelia.
-Nick rescues her again, saying they’re off to a meeting about their hot new gallery.
+Nick rescues her again, saying they're off to a meeting about their hot new gallery.
 They leave, Max looking intrigued.